 During its 30-year run, America's Space Shuttle and its crews not only made incredible technological and scientific discoveries in low Earth orbit (LEO), but also paved the way for the human deep space exploration that NASA is preparing for today.
 The Space Shuttle became an icon of U.S. determination to explore off planet and push back the space frontier.

-Conquering Low Earth Orbit is on display in the Charles Simonyi Space Gallery.
-Access is included with your Museum admission.
+Conquering Low Earth Orbit was on display in the Charles Simonyi Space Gallery during the spring of 2013.